delocalizer/streammd/README.md

 # streammd

-## Description

-Single-pass duplicate marking with a Bloom filter.
-This is a probabilistic approach to duplicate detection with the following features:
+Single-pass probabilistic duplicate marking of alignments with a Bloom filter.

+Input is a SAM file format input stream: a valid header followed by reads in qname-grouped order (e.g. output of `bwa mem`).
+Detected duplicates have the SAM FLAG 0x400 bit set in the outputs and summary metrics are written to STDERR at the end of processing.

+### Features

- * very fast (typically 2-3x faster than Picard MarkDuplicates)
+* Very fast (when run with default settings `streammd` is typically 3-4x faster than Picard MarkDuplicates).
- * low memory use (approx 5GB for 300M read pairs)
+* Low memory use, especially for large libraries (approx 5GB for 1B read pairs).
+* Soft clipping is correctly handled when determining ends.
- * tunable target false positive rate
+* Tunable target false positive rate.
- * streaming input and output
+* Streaming input and output.

-Detected duplicates have the SAM FLAG 0x400 bit set in the outputs.
+### Limitations

-Summary metrics are output to STDERR at the end of processing.
+Inherent, due to the nature of the single-pass operation:

+* `streammd` retains the first encountered template as the original and marks subsequently encountered copies as duplicates.
+This differs from Picard MarkDuplicates which marks those of lowest quality as the duplicates.

-## Implementation
+Implementation specific:

+* Output is not deterministic when using more than 1 consumer process.
-Currently only paired reads in qname-grouped order are supported.
-Soft clipping is correctly handled when determining fragment ends.
+* Only paired reads are supported.

 ## Install